Republicans fighting to protect gerrymandering in Pennsylvania have an ethics problem

 Last month, the court ruled that Pennsylvania’s congressional map, one of the most gerrymandered in the country, violated the state’s constitution.
 The vote was 5-2, with Mundy one of the two dissenters.
 The court ordered new maps to be drawn in time for the 2018 midterm elections.
 The decision was a big boost to Democrats hoping to retake the House of Representatives in November, and Republicans have fought it.

-In addition to trying to get the decision thrown out over the Democratic justice’s public comments—a longshot because recusal requests are supposed to come before a decision, not after it—Republicans have asked the US Supreme Court to intervene.
+In addition to trying to get the decision thrown out over the Democratic justice’s public comments—a long shot because recusal requests are supposed to come before a decision, not after it—Republicans have asked the US Supreme Court to intervene.
 Republican secretaries of state from across the country have also weighed in, asking the Supreme Court to block the implementation of a new map in November.
-But that’s also considered a longshot because the matter concerns interpretation of the state constitution.
+But that’s also considered a long shot because the matter concerns interpretation of the state constitution.

-Note: This story has been updated to include the statement from Scarnati and comment from Barley.